 Also, live way below your means.
 Set aside more than 15% of your income into an account you can access in times of trouble.

 Fortunately for Dave, he’s a highly motivated single guy and has flexibility many of us with families don’t have.
 But in a family, more hands make light work, as the old saying goes.

 Start gardening right now, if you’re not doing it already.
 Even if you have nothing but a container or two on a patio.
 Gardening is a learning process complete with bountiful successes and disappointing failures.

 It takes time.
 And who knows how much time we have left?

-Dave started about 15 years ago and now has 27 4′ x 8′ raised beds in which he grows a variety of crops.
+Dave started some 15 years ago (as this is written) and now has 27 4′ x 8′ raised beds in which he grows a variety of crops.
 Plus, he’s experimenting with two other kinds of survival gardening involving permaculture.

 As if that weren’t enough, he raises chickens, too.
 They’re good for a belly laugh now and then as well as for eggs.

-For a fuller understanding of home gardening, Dave heartily recommends Marjorie Wildcraft’s Backyard Food Production DVD.
+For a fuller understanding of home gardening, Dave heartily recommends Marjorie Wildcraft’s Grow Your Own Groceries DVD.